-In the penultimate sentence of their paper, Hakkarainen, Lipponen, and Järvelä correctly point out that CSCL researchers have a complex challenge because they "attempt to promote the educational use of the new information/communication technology while simultaneously trying to implement new pedagogical and cognitive practices of learning and instruction" (p.
-153).
-The naive, technology-driven view was that tools such as CSILE (Computer-Supported Intentional Learning Environment, the software system used in both studies) would, on their own, make a significant difference in the classroom.
-The subsequent experience has been that the classroom culture bends such tools to its own interests and that this culture must be transformed before new media can mediate learning the way we had hoped they would.
+In the penultimate sentence of their paper, Hakkarainen, Lipponen and Järvelä correctly point out that CSCL researchers have a complex challenge because they "attempt to promote the educational use of the new information/communication technology while simultaneously trying to implement new pedagogical and cognitive practices of learning and instruction" (p.
+153f).
+The naïve, technology-driven view was that tools such as CSILE (the software system used in both studies) would, on their own, make a significant difference in the classroom.
+The subsequent experience has been that the classroom culture bends such tools to its own interests, and that this culture must be transformed before new media can mediate learning the way we had hoped they would.
 So CSCL research has necessarily and properly shifted from the affordances and effects of the technology to concerns with the instructional context.
-Thus, the central conclusions of both papers focus on the teacher's role and say little that pertains directly to the role of CSILE or to the consequences of specific features of its design.
+Thus, the central conclusions of both papers focus on the teacher's role and say little that pertains directly to the role of CSILE, let alone to the consequences of specific features of its design.